 Wednesday Mostly sunny.
 Light winds becoming E/NE 15 to 20 km/h in the middle of the day then becoming light in the evening.

 Thursday Sunny.
-Light winds becoming E 15 to 25 km/h during the morning then becoming light during the evening.
+Winds NE/SE 15 to 20 km/h tending SE/SW during the afternoon then becoming light during the evening.

 Friday Sunny.
-Light winds becoming E 15 to 25 km/h during the afternoon then becoming light during the evening.
+Light winds becoming NE/SE 15 to 20 km/h during the afternoon then becoming light during the evening.

 Peninsula Weather Forecasts

 ||Forecast||Min||Max||Chance of rain||Rain amount||Frost risk||9am||3pm|